Spartans announce another impressive recruiting class.

 MSU baseball program will host an advanced hitting clinic on Dec.
 3 and three camps on Dec.
 4.

-Graham Sikes enters his third year as an assistant coach for the Michigan State baseball program.
+Graham Sikes enters his fifth year as an assistant coach for the Michigan State baseball program.
 He also serves as the program's recruiting coordinator.

 Sikes primarily works with the Spartan outfielders and hitters while also coordinating the base running program.
 In his first two seasons on the Spartan staff, Sikes has played an integral role in helping the Spartans win the Big Ten Championship in 2011 and earn a berth in the NCAA Tournament in 2012.